What To Expect

 These elements allowed the film to extend beyond the interview, offering a fuller picture of how he lived and experienced the world.

 Sound and music were chosen with equal care.
-The piece featured a recording of The Lark Ascending, performed by a musician he knew personally and the opening animated logo was one he had commissioned for his business in the mid 80’s.
+The original film featured a recording of The Lark Ascending, performed by a musician he knew personally and the opening animated logo was one he had commissioned for his business in the mid 80’s.

 The result is not just a sequence of answers or memories.